Abbey Road on the River 20th Anniversary: What you need to know before you GO

 Location: Big Four Station Park in Jeffersonville

-Tickets: Available online here.
-Walk-up tickets are available at the box office.
+- Walk-up tickets are available at the box office

-- A mask to wear in line or when you want to wear it (regardless of vaccination status)
+- A mask to wear while in line or when you feel like it.
+Note we are back to pre-COVID protocols, so masks are not required.

 - Hand sanitizer

-- Lawn chairs (They are only allowed in designated spots (grass areas) and must be spaced out to allow for optimum seating.
+- Lawn chairs (Lawn chairs are only allowed in designated spots [grass areas] and must be spaced out to allow optimum seating.
 No lawn chairs are permitted in the Marketplace Pavilion).